wp-plugins/responsive-image-gallery/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place the shortcode provided in your templates for awesome responsive gallery

-== Frequently Asked Questions ==

-= I dont see any image upload buttons or inks? =

-This plugin does not give that functionality.
-The users can upload the images from wordpress default media manager and then select those images to your created gallery from responsive image gallery UI.

 == Screenshots ==

 1. A Screenshot of the gallery